 News and Updates

-Salvador and Ranjani will be presenting a workshop titled, "I'm Good, You Smile" coinciding with Anti-Street Harassment Week on April 8th.
-The event will lead participants in making art, speaking up, and connecting with other women, queer, trans and gender non-conforming people who experience street harassment.
-They will have screen printing, de-escalation skills sharing, and opportunities to plug in to local organizing.
+Salvador and Ranjani presented a workshop titled, "I'm Good, You Smile" coinciding with Anti-Street Harassment Week on April 8th.
+The event led participants in making art, speaking up, and connecting with other women, queer, trans and gender non-conforming people who experience street harassment.
+They had screen printing, de-escalation skills sharing, and opportunities to plug in to local organizing.

 Past Relevant work

 Salvador's photographic installation series, Untitled (Struggling to Develop Autonomy While Navigating Systems That Weren’t Built to Accommodate My Existence) is an ongoing piece that documents spaces where he has experienced street harassment in New York City.
 The installation examines street harassment as public incidents that have serious personal and cultural ramifications, affecting how folks feel about safety and autonomy in public space.

 How does street harassment affect our ability to be part of our community?
 How does it affect the way we navigate public spaces on a daily basis?
 Who is targeted by street harassment?
 Who perpetuates it?

 Ranjani's video profile highlights the Stop Telling Women to Smile project by Tatyana Fazlalizadeh, which aims to draw attention to street harassment and its pernicious effects by placing portraits of women who have been harassed outside in public spaces, captioned with messages to their offenders.